What Is CoQ10: Types and Benefits

 May Help Prevent Heart Failure

-Coq10 has been shown to help restore optimal adenosine triphosphate (ATP) production in the heart while reducing oxidative damage.
-These combined effects help improve heart function, so it can pump blood and oxygen to the body efficiently.
-This can significantly reduce the risk of heart failure.
+CoQ10 has been shown to help restore optimal adenosine triphosphate (ATP) production in the heart while reducing oxidative damage.
+These combined effects help improve heart function by increasing the production of energy in heart cells, so it can pump blood and oxygen to the body efficiently.
+This can significantly prevent blood clots and reduce the risk of heart failure.

 Related: Dietary Dangers: Foods to Avoid for Osteoporosis